 Away luggage offers carry-on’s, checked suitcases, and suitcases for kids made out of polycarbonate or aluminum.
-Their bags are incredibly well made, and come with a lifetime warranty that covers cracks in the shell, faulty wheels, handles, zippers, and fabric tears.
-Their products are priced so reasonably because they aren’t sold through third-party retailers, which normally take a cut of the total revenue.
+Their bags are well made and come with a lifetime warranty covering cracks in the shell, faulty wheels, handles, zippers, and fabric tears.
+Their products are reasonably priced because they aren’t sold through third-party retailers who typically take a cut of the total revenue.

 Another Popular Option: G-RO Luggage

-G-RO’s bags are filled with many useful and innovative features that you won’t find elsewhere.
+G-RO’s bags have many practical and innovative features that you won’t find elsewhere.
 They’re also made from high-end materials and many protection features, like a waterproof bottom skid plate, redesigned wide handle, and protected corners.
-Unfortunately, only the wheels are protected with a lifetime warranty.
-The body is only protected for five years.
+Unfortunately, only the wheels are covered with a lifetime warranty, while the body is protected for five years.

 A Smart Suitcase That Follows You: Ovis

-The idea is simple – for around 900$, you’ll get a smart suitcase that follows you around the airport.
-The battery will be removable, it will have a proximity alert, two USB charging ports, GPS tracking, a TSA-approved digital lock, and a weight sensor.
+The idea is simple – for around $900, you’ll get a smart suitcase that follows you around the airport.
+The battery will be removable, will have a proximity alert, two USB charging ports, GPS tracking, a TSA-approved digital lock, and a weight sensor.